Canon T7i vs Hasselblad X1D II

 Travel and landscape photographers will find it useful that the X1D II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The X1D II is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the T7i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T7i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.
+Further information on the features and operation of the T7i and X1D II can be found, respectively, in the Canon T7i Manual (free pdf) or the online Hasselblad X1D II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T7i or the Hasselblad X1D II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.